-Most 4x4s are big and heavy, with chunky looks and even chunkier running costs.
+Most 4x4s are big and heavy – both in terms of looks and running costs.

-Four-wheel drive is relatively rare among small cars due to its added complexity and weight, but there are a few compact options that can tough it out off road.
+Four-wheel drive is rare on small cars since few benefit from the added complexity and weight.
+Nevertheless, there are a few compact options that can tough it out off road.

 Suzuki Jimny